Deficiency Breakdown: Sinkholes

 • Improper foundations or subgrade where properties are built (example, properties built on top of abandoned dumpsites or where trees have been buried),

 • Contact a stormwater professional that offers underground pipe inspections to identify the root cause.
-If the hole is filled and the root cause is left unaddressed, the sinkhole will come back.
+If the hole is filled or crews merely cover collapsed sinkholes and the root cause is left unaddressed, the sinkhole will come back.

 • Do not walk out to the edge of the hole to look and see the potential problem.
-Stand back a safe distance and call a professional to inspect the hole safely.
+Stand back a safe distance and call a professional to inspect the hole safely, to avoid a sinkhole collapse.
 A small hole can hide a large cavity, so think carefully about where you might step.

-• If you notice a sinkhole in a roadway, parking lot, or another public area on your property, contact a professional immediately.
+• If you notice a sinkhole in a roadway, parking lot, near a storm drain or another public area on your property, contact a professional immediately.
 Sinkholes in public areas pose a high safety risk and must be properly barricaded as quickly as possible.

 If a sinkhole is suspected, AQUALIS uses several methods to determine whether failures of pipes are the cause.
-Methods include:
+Geotechnical Assessment Methods include:

 You are not alone in this problem.
-Aging infrastructure is a leading cause in creating sinkholes throughout the United States.
-Many communities are working to identify and repair issues that can cause sinkholes on the surface.
-Sometimes, you do not know you have a problem until that little concave spot appears after a storm.
+As to why sinkholes occur, aging infrastructure is a leading cause throughout the United States, on public and private property.
+Many communities are working to identify and repair issues that can cause sinkholes on the land surface.
+Sometimes, you do not know you have a problem until that little concave spot, or depression, appears after a storm, indicating an underground void.
 That is the first clue to look for and to investigate.

 Catch Basins and Sinkholes

-Catch basins are a commonplace of damages, including sinkholes.
-Therefore, when onsite for routine maintenance or inspection, AQUALIS’ localized teams examine catch basins to determine if there is a possibility of a sinkhole currently or in the future, assessing function, safety, and compliance.
+Catch basins are a common place for damages, including sinkholes.
+Therefore, when onsite for routine maintenance or inspection, AQUALIS’ localized teams examine catch basins to determine if there is a possibility of a sinkhole currently or in the future, assessing function, safety and compliance.

 There are three leading causes of sinking ground around catch basins: